Community Safety Development Fund 2022/23

 Some CSDF success stories:

-Essex County Fire and Rescue Service ‘Firebreak programme’ aims to promote a culture of safety and team work and citizenship by teaching a range of vital life skills whilst undertaking the various disciplines of the Fire Service. the scheme is part funded by the Essex Police and Crime Commissioner and provides a learning environment that combines practical skills and scenario based training.
+The Essex County Fire and Rescue Service ‘Firebreak Programme’ aims to promote a culture of safety, team work and citizenship by teaching a range of vital life skills while undertaking the various disciplines of the Fire Service.
+The scheme is part funded by the Essex Police, Fire and Crime Commissioner and provides a learning environment that combines practical skills and scenario based training.

 Sue Pell – Essex Girls and Boys Club

-The Essex Boys and Girls Clubs provide safe environments for young people to gather, away from threats of drugs, alcohol & crime.
+The Essex Boys and Girls Clubs provide safe environments for young people to gather, away from the threat of drugs, alcohol or crime.
 Their ethos is engaging young people in adventurous activities, sports and arts to foster a positive impact on their lives.
-To hear more about the fantastic work Sue and her colleagues do watch the video.
+You can watch the video to learn more about the fantastic work Sue and her colleagues do.

-Turning Tides is a project of Southend Association of Voluntary Services (SAVS) who carries out community based projects in conjunction with partner organisations.
-They promote active citizenship and offer a range of activities for young people living in disadvantaged areas of Central Southend as well as supporting isolated older people living across the Borough.
+Turning Tides is a project of the Southend Association of Voluntary Services (SAVS) which carries out community based projects in conjunction with partner organisations.
+It promotes active citizenship and offers a range of activities for young people living in disadvantaged areas of central Southend as well as supporting isolated, older people living across the borough.
 Turning Tides encourages involvement in social activities, volunteering, training and environmental projects.